visiblehandinc/policies/source/sections/key_definitions.md

 * *Disclosure*: Disclosure means the release, transfer, provision of, access to, or divulging in any other manner of information outside the entity holding the information.

-* *Customers*: Contractually bound users of C3LX Platform.
+* *Customers*: Contractually bound users of VisibleHand Platform.

 * *Electronic Protected Health Information (ePHI)*: Any individually identifiable health information protected by HIPAA that is transmitted by, processed in some way, or stored in electronic media.

 * *Environment*: The overall technical environment, including all servers, network devices, and applications.

-* *Event*: An event is defined as an occurrence that does not constitute a serious adverse effect on C3LX, its operations, or its Customers, though it may be less than optimal.
+* *Event*: An event is defined as an occurrence that does not constitute a serious adverse effect on VisibleHand, its operations, or its Customers, though it may be less than optimal.
 Examples of events include, but are not limited to:

     * A hard drive malfunction that requires replacement;
     * Systems become unavailable due to power outage that is non-hostile in nature, with redundancy to assure ongoing availability of data;